Introduction

 Can I use a power sander for epoxy sanding?

-Yes, if you choose the appropriate grit and maintain a light touch to avoid damaging the surface.
+A power sander can be used if you select the right grit and apply a light touch to avoid damaging the surface.

 How can I tell when to start sanding the epoxy?

-Yes, if the epoxy has cured to a firm state but is still slightly tacky, indicating it’s ready for sanding.
+Sanding is ready when the epoxy has cured to a firm state but still feels slightly tacky.

 What should I do if I notice scratches after sanding?

-Yes, if you encounter scratches, you can sand the area again with a finer grit and polish it to restore a smooth finish.
+If scratches appear, you can sand the area again with a finer grit and polish it to achieve a smooth finish.

 Is it necessary to clean the surface before applying the next coat?

-Yes, if you wipe down the surface with a lint-free cloth to remove dust and debris, ensuring better adhesion for the next layer.
+Cleaning the surface with a lint-free cloth to remove dust and debris is important for ensuring better adhesion for the next layer.